Which of the following statements is true regarding the chirality... | Channels for Pearson+

 1

-Understand the concept of chirality: A chiral molecule is one that cannot be superimposed on its mirror image.
-This is a fundamental property of molecules that leads to the existence of enantiomers, which are pairs of molecules that are mirror images of each other but not identical.
+Understand the concept of chirality: A chiral molecule is one that is not superimposable on its mirror image.
+This is similar to how your left and right hands are mirror images but cannot be perfectly aligned on top of each other.

+Identify the role of an asymmetric carbon atom: A chiral molecule typically contains at least one carbon atom bonded to four different groups, known as an asymmetric or chiral center.
+This asymmetry is what leads to non-superimposability.

-Evaluate the statement 'A chiral molecule has an enantiomer': This statement is true because chirality inherently means that the molecule has a non-superimposable mirror image, which is its enantiomer.
+Evaluate the statement about superimposability: A chiral molecule is not superimposable on its mirror image.
+Therefore, any statement claiming that a chiral molecule is superimposable is false.

 Watch next